EMBL-Design-Language/Springboard/information-architecture.md

 ## Content facets

-Many types of content are used throughout the organisation by many teams (people, news, events) and we will want to share, import, compile, and distribute these.
+Core content types are common throughout EMBL (people, news, events) and we will want to share, import, compile, and distribute these.
 So it is important that we have an agreement on what these content types are made of.

+Note: all content facets contain: who, what and where (the major facet) records.

 #### News